LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/CS 280 Computer Vision/README.md

 * Flow does not the actual speed, give the direction of contact?

 Rotation part gives no information of the scene but just the rotation.

+## Image
+* Irradiance
+* The response at a pixel is propotional to $E\delta{A}\delta{t}$
+* Steradians
+* Camera measures image irradiance which is proportional to scene radiance in the direction of the camera.
+* Take lots of photos surrounding the object to capture light field, This is the basis of NeRF(Neural Radiance Field) reconstructions